htwangtw/2021_08_Wang_load-confounds/report.md

 # Introduction

-fMRIprep (REF) is a popular minimal preprocessing software for functional MRI data.
+fMRIprep \cite{fmriprep:2019} is a popular minimal preprocessing software for functional MRI data.
 'Minimal preprocessing' refers to motion correction, field unwarping, normalization, bias field correction, and brain extraction.
 Confound regression and smoothing are exculded from the workflow.
 Instead, fMRIprep provides users with a large set of potential confound regressors that covers many denoising strategies.